-- Represents an amount deemed adequate by management to absorb creditrelated losses on loans and acceptances and other credit instruments.
-Allowances for credit losses can be specific or collective and are recorded on the balance sheet as a deduction from loans and acceptances or, as they relate to credit instruments, as other liabilities.
+- Represents an amount deemed adequate by management to absorb credit-related losses on loans and acceptances and other credit instruments.
+Allowance for credit losses can be specific or collective and is recorded on the balance sheet as a deduction from loans and acceptances or, as they relate to credit instruments, as other liabilities.

 - Assets under Administration and under Management